2024 Detroit Lions season: NFC Divisional Playoffs: vs. (6) Washington Commanders

 In the Divisional Round, the Lions hosted the No. 6 seed Washington Commanders.
 The Lions opened the scoring in the first quarter via a one-yard touchdown run from Jahmyr Gibbs.
 The Commanders responded with a 47-yard field goal by Zane Gonzalez.
 The Commanders scored 28 points in the second quarter via a two-yard touchdown run from Brian Robinson Jr., a 58-yard touchdown pass from Jayden Daniels to Terry McLaurin, a 40-yard interception return by Quan Martin and a five-yard touchdown pass from Daniels to Zach Ertz.
 The Lions scored 14 points in the quarter via a two-yard touchdown pass from Jared Goff to Sam LaPorta and a 61-yard touchdown run from Jameson Williams, which made the score 31–21 in favor of Washington at half-time.
 The Lions scored the only points of the third quarter via an eight-yard touchdown run from Gibbs.
 The Commanders scored 14 points in the fourth quarter via a one-yard touchdown run from Robinson Jr. and a one-yard touchdown run from Jeremy McNichols.
 The Lions scored the final points of the game via a 28-yard field goal by Jake Bates, making the score 45–31 in favor of Washington.
 The Lions would fail to recover an onside kick attempt shortly thereafter.
 Despite the Commanders missing a 44-yard field goal on their ensuing possession, the Lions' loss was sealed after Goff threw his third interception with under 30 seconds left in the game.
-It was the Lions' first home playoff loss in franchise history.
+It was the Lions' first home playoff loss since the 1994 Playoffs.
 With the stunning loss, the Lions went one-and-done in the playoffs for the first time since 2016.